Percocet Withdrawal Center Using Modern Medicine

-Percocet is the brand name Percocet among others, is a combination of the opioid oxycodone with paracetamol, used to treat moderate to severe short-term pain.
+Oxycodone/paracetamol, sold under the brand name Percocet among others, is a combination of the opioid oxycodone with paracetamol, used to treat moderate to severe short-term pain.
 In other words, it contains the opioid known as oxycodone, alongside the commonly known over-the-counter medication acetaminophen (or Tylenol).
 Together, both of these medications work by different mechanisms to combat pain symptoms in patients.

 Patients that are chronically taking Percocet will exhibit symptoms of addiction or opioid dependency.
 This is a physical or medical condition in which your body begins to respond negatively if you do not continue to supply the body’s craving with more and more Percocet.

 Physiologically, after you continue to consume Percocet, your body releases hormones, called endorphins, which bind to pain receptors in the body to decrease pain response.
 Eventually, the overuse of the opioid will cause the body to stop the natural production of endorphins.
 At the same time, the body will also increase the number of those pain receptors that the endorphins bind to.
 In summary, overuse of Percocet will cause less natural endorphin release, and simultaneously increase the number of receptors as well.

 Over time, the body will require greater doses of the opioid to satisfy this up-regulation of receptors.
 If the individual does not supply the body with that increased demand, they will begin to experience unpleasant symptoms, known as “withdrawals”.
 Symptoms of withdrawal will last until the endorphin-receptor balance becomes restored, which can only be achieved with the ANR treatment.